cassinyio/base/README.md

-# This image is used as base for all the Cassiny's images
+# This image is used as a base for all the Cassiny's images